 7. Adventure Activities – Elevating Your Elopement

-One of the biggest perks of eloping is the opportunity to turn your wedding into an adventure.
-Activities can add to your budget but make your experience unforgettable.
+One of the coolest things about eloping is the chance to turn your wedding into an adventure.
+Sure, activities can bump up your budget a bit, but they’ll make your day unforgettable.

 - Hot Air Balloon Ride: $300 – $800